A Model Context Protocol (MCP) server for executing SAS code, training AutoML projects, scoring models and so much more for SAS Viya environments.

 - list_registered_models: List models in repository

-- list_models_and_decisions: List published MAS modules
+- list_mas_modules: List published MAS modules

-- score_data: Score data against a published model
+- score_data: Score data against a published model or decision

 - debug_sas_log: Analyze SAS log for errors with root-cause explanations